dzfinch/plaknit/docs/usage.md

 # Usage

-`plaknit` ships with a CLI that mirrors the standalone `mosaic_planet.py` script you may have used previously.
-Install the package into the same environment that contains GDAL and Orfeo Toolbox, then run the stitched
+`plaknit` ships with a CLI that is best run in High-Performance Computing Environments.
+Install the package into the same environment that contains GDAL and Orfeo Toolbox, then run the stitched workflow:
-workflow:

 ```bash
 plaknit stitch \